Human Trafficking Prevention

 What is Human Trafficking?

-• Sex Trafficking: When someone is forced or coerced into engaging in commercial sex acts
+• Sex Trafficking: When someone is forced or coerced into engaging in commercial sex acts - often through threats of force or violence or promises of a better life

 • Labor Trafficking: When someone is forced to work against their will – often through threats, debt, or control of documents